Corporate Governance

 (Nomination Committee)

-As of June 27, 2023, for the Nomination Committee, Takeshi Itoh (Independent Outside Director) serves as the Committee chairperson, Anne Ka Tse Hung (Independent Outside Director), Shigeaki Yoshikawa (Independent Outside Director), and Kiyohiro Yamamoto (Director, President and Group CEO) serve as committee members, with Independent Outside Directors comprising a majority of the Committee.
-In fiscal year 2022, the Nomination Committee met nine (9) times, and three (3) members of the Nomination Committee (Takeshi Itoh, Anne Ka Tse Hung, and Shigeaki Yoshikawa) attended all of the meetings, and one (1) member (Kiyohiro Yamamoto) participated in eight (8) of them.
-Specific items considered by the Nomination Committee are as follows.
+As of March 31, 2024, for the Nomination Committee, Takeshi Itoh (Independent Outside Director) serves as the Committee chairperson, Anne Ka Tse Hung (Independent Outside Director), Shigeaki Yoshikawa (Independent Outside Director), and Kiyohiro Yamamoto (Director, President & Group CEO) serve as committee members, with independent outside directors comprising a majority of the Committee.
+In FY2023, the Nomination Committee met twelve (12) times, and four (4) members of the Nomination Committee attended all of the meetings.
+Items implemented and specific contents of consideration by the Nomination Committee are as follows.

 (Audit Committee)